White Terror (Spain): Post-war

 "shocked" by the brutality of the Falangist repression.
 In July 1939, the foreign minister of Fascist Italy, Galeazzo Ciano, reported of "trials going on every day at a speed which I would call almost summary...
 There are still a great number of shootings.
 In Madrid alone, between 200 and 250 a day, in Barcelona 150, in Seville 80".
-While authors like Payne have cast doubts on the democratic leanings of the Republic, "fascism was clearly on the other".
+While authors like Payne have cast doubts on the democratic leanings of the Republic, "fascism was clearly on the other [side]."

 Repressive laws

 According to Beevor, Spain was an open prison for all those who opposed Franco.
 Until 1963, all the opponents of the Francoist State were brought before military courts.
 A number of repressive laws were issued, including the Law of Political Responsibilities (Ley de Responsabilidades Políticas) in February 1939, the Law of Security of State (Ley de Seguridad del Estado) in 1941 (which regarded illegal propaganda or labour strikes as military rebellion), the Law for the Repression of Masonry and Communism (Ley de Represión de la Masonería y el Comunismo) on 2 March 1940, and the Law for the Repression of Banditry and Terrorism (Ley para la represión del Bandidaje y el Terrorismo) in April 1947, which targeted the maquis.
 Furthermore, in 1940, the Francoist State established the Tribunal for the eradication of Freemasonry and Communism (Tribunal Especial para la Represión de la Masonería y el Comunismo).

-Political parties and trade unions were forbidden except for the government party, Traditionalist Spanish Falange and Offensive of the Unions of the National-Syndicalist (Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional-Sindicalista or FET de las JONS), and the official trade union Spanish Trade Union Organisation (Sindicato Vertical).
-Hundreds of militants and supporters of the parties and trade unions declared illegal under Francoist Spain, such as the Spanish Socialist Workers' Party (Partido Socialista Obrero Español), PSOE; the Communist Party of Spain (Partido Comunista de España), PCE; the Workers' General Union (Unión General de Trabajadores), UGT; and the National Confederation of Labor (Confederación Nacional del Trabajo), CNT, were imprisoned or executed.
-The regional languages, like Basque and Catalan, were also forbidden, and the statutes of autonomy of Catalonia, Galicia, and the Basque country were abolished.
+Political parties and trade unions were forbidden except for the government party, Traditionalist Spanish Phalanx of the Councils of the National Syndicalist Offensive (FET y de las JONS), and the official trade union Spanish Syndical Organization (Sindicato Vertical).
+Hundreds of militants and supporters of the parties and trade unions declared illegal under Francoist Spain, such as the Spanish Socialist Workers' Party (Partido Socialista Obrero Español, PSOE); the Communist Party of Spain (Partido Comunista de España, PCE); the General Union of Workers (Unión General de Trabajadores, UGT); and the National Confederation of Labor (Confederación Nacional del Trabajo, CNT), were imprisoned or executed.
+The regional languages, like Basque and Catalan, were also forbidden, and the statutes of autonomy of Catalonia, Galicia, and the Basque Country were abolished.
 Censorship of the press (the Law of Press, passed in April 1938) and of cultural life was rigorously exercised and forbidden books destroyed.